MeGysssTaa/access-warden/README.md

+## How does Access Warden "suspend" method calls

+It does so by simply injecting special bytecode in your already compiled JAR files that throws a `java.lang.SecurityException` if the method call is not permitted.
+The exception will carry a message describing the *exact reason* why the call was suspended (e.g. whether the caller source was explicitly blacklisted, or the caller used reflection which was disabled for this method via configuration).

 # Getting Started | Basic Tutorial

 For detailed installation instructions and "how to use" see the **[Getting Started](https://github.com/MeGysssTaa/access-warden/wiki/Getting-started)** page of the Wiki.
 For specific details you can also see documentation/javadocs.
 There's also a lot of other useful information available **[on the Access Warden Wiki](https://github.com/MeGysssTaa/access-warden/wiki)**.